-Living sustainably is the key to a better future for generations to come.
+Living a sustainable life is the key to a better future for generations to come.
 As we strive to go green, here are some of the best states for sustainable living in the US you can consider.

-When it comes to environmental protection, we currently don’t have an easy way out.
-With costly natural disasters occurring so frequently in almost every part of the world, it’s high time that everyone takes part in preserving nature.
+We currently need an easy way out when it comes to environmental protection.
+With costly natural disasters occurring so frequently in almost every part of the world, it’s high time everyone takes part in preserving nature.

-Sustainable living is the only way we can ensure that our future generations have somewhere to call home and resources to take care of them.
-Global warming, which results from detrimental human activities, has brought about extreme climatic changes taking a toll on our environment.
+Sustainable living is the only way to ensure that future generations have somewhere to call home and resources to take care of them.
+Global warming, which results from detrimental human activities, has brought about extreme climatic changes that are taking a toll on our environment.

-Today, we look at some of the best sustainable states for sustainable living, hoping to give you a chance to make a difference.
-Based on extensive research, we have picked some of the 7 best states, considering at least 9 different sustainability metrics.
+Today, we look at some of the best sustainable states to live off the grid, hoping to give you a chance to make a difference.

-Here are some of the best places for sustainable living in the US.
+Here are some of the best places for off-grid living in the US.
 We have ranked them based on several key metrics, including:

 Green/Renewable Energy Consumption

-The more a city relies on green/renewable energy, the more environmentally friendly it is.
-Renewable energy sources include hydro, solar, wind, tidal, and biomass.
+The more a city relies on renewable energy sources, the more environmentally friendly it is.
+Renewable energy sources include hydro, solar, wind power, tidal, and biomass.

-The construction of eco-friendly buildings shows just how committed a state is to going green.
-Living sustainably starts right from where we live to the places we work in.
-More LEED-certified buildings clearly distinguish the best states for sustainable living from the rest.
+The construction of eco-friendly buildings shows how committed a state is to going green.
+Living sustainably starts right from where we live to where we work.
+More LEED-certified buildings clearly distinguish the best states for off-the-grid living from the rest.

 Some states enjoy better air quality than others.
-This is mainly due to the existence or non-existence of large coastlines, large dense forests, volcanoes, or multiple industries.
+It is mainly due to the existence or non-existence of extensive coastlines, large dense forests, volcanoes, or multiple industries.

-Hawaii is considered one of the most sustainable states in terms of clean air, although other states overtake it at other metrics.
+Hawaii is considered one of the most sustainable states regarding clean air, although other states overtake it in other metrics.

 Clean water shows the existence of non-polluted rivers, lakes, underground water, etc. The presence of clean water allows for proper plant growth and healthy living for humans and animals.

 Some states have more elaborate animal protection policies and organizations.
-This helps to ensure harmony between humans and animals, as well as encourage an animal cruel-free environment.
-For vegans, such a state is pretty much desired.
+It helps to ensure harmony between humans and animals and encourages an animal cruel-free environment.
+For vegans, such a state is desired.

-Extensive public transit networks play a major role in reducing gasoline usage per capita and the amount of carbon going to the atmosphere.
+Extensive public transit networks significantly reduce gasoline usage per capita and the amount of carbon going into the atmosphere.
 With convenient public transit, eco-conscious individuals can minimize the use of private cars in running their errands.

 Infrastructure, policies, and programs that favor bicycle riding within cities and towns go a long way in promoting a carbon-free environment.
 Some states are more bike-friendly than others.